Special U.S. targeting force 'now in place' in Iraq: U.S.

 “These operators have helped focus the efforts of the local, capable forces against key ISIL vulnerabilities, including their lines of communication,” Carter said.

-Republicans have sought to portray Obama’s strategy to defeat Islamic State as flawed and insufficient, as the militants plot or inspire attacks far beyond their self-declared caliphate in Iraq and Syria.
+Republicans have sought to portray U.S. President Barack Obama’s strategy to defeat Islamic State as flawed and insufficient, as the militants plot or inspire attacks far beyond their self-declared caliphate in Iraq and Syria.

-Carter’s upbeat assessment emphasized advances by Iraqi forces -- including retaking control of the city of Ramadi -- and by U.S.-backed rebels in Syria.
-He focused on efforts to “collapse” the Islamic State’s power centers of al Raqqah, in Syria and Mosul, in Iraq.
+Carter’s speech emphasized advances by Iraqi forces -- including retaking control of the city of Ramadi -- and by U.S.-backed rebels in Syria.

 “President Obama is committed to doing what it takes – as opportunities arise, as we see what works, and as the enemy adapts – until ISIL is delivered a lasting defeat,” he said.

-Carter was addressing soldiers from the 101st Airborne Division, 1,800 of whom will deploy to Iraq in the coming months, largely to train Iraqi forces and Iraqi Kurdish Peshmerga fighters.
+Carter was addressing soldiers from the 101st Airborne Division, 1,800 of whom will deploy to Iraq in the coming months, largely to train local forces.

-Beyond Syria and Iraq, Carter acknowledged that Islamic State was “metastasizing” in North Africa, Afghanistan and Yemen.
-That, he said, required a “nimble response” and pointed to a Nov.
-13 strike that killed Islamic State’s leader in Libya.

-He also pointed to December strikes that killed militants with links to the Nov.
-13 attacks in Paris that killed 130 people.

-Carter said he would meet next week in Paris with defense ministers from six nations -- France, Britain, Australia, Germany, Italy, and the Netherlands.
-He called for “all of the capabilities they can bring to the field.”
+Carter also flagged a meeting next week in Paris with defense ministers from six nations -- France, Britain, Australia, Germany, Italy, and the Netherlands.

-“As I will emphasize in Paris next week, we must all do more,” he said.

 Reporting by Phil Stewart; Editing by Alan Crosby